 View / Download Career Pathways information for Medical Office Administration

-Download / View catalog information for Office Technology
+Download / View catalog information for Front Office Medical Assistant (Certificate)

 If you do not know how to keyboard, it is recommended you take OA110 your first quarter or prior to entry into the program.